staysail/nova-dvelop/D-Velop.novaextension/README.md

   This can happen while _serve-d_ is still building indexes, but it would appear that _serve-d_ may have other issues in this area.
 When _serve-d_ gets fixed, this extension will automatically benefit.

+- **Find Symbol**, **Jump to Definition**, and similar do not work correctly with symbols that are provided by mixins.
+This is a limitation in _serve-d_, and will hopefully be addressed in future updates of that project.

 ---